liuzd1997/PyHDDBenchmark/Paper/paper.md

 Users can create their own system by defining approximate continuous-time systems, examples being any of the 9 use cases, or adjust the VCM and PZT parameters.
 And the parameters of the nominal controlled object are shown in [@atsumi2019quadruple].

+Key features of the framework include:

+Multi-resonance high-precision voice coil motor and piezoelectric actuator models:
+The framework incorporates detailed models for both VCM and PZT actuators, capturing their complex dynamics including multiple resonance modes.
+These models are based on the work of Horowitz et al. (2007) [@Horowitz2007], which provides a comprehensive treatment of dual-stage servo systems in HDDs.

+Rich disturbance modeling:
+The system includes models for various disturbances that affect HDD performance:

+-Repeatable Run-Out (RRO): Oscillation of target tracks written on the disk -Rotational Vibration (RV): External vibration caused by other HDDs in a storage box -Fan-induced Vibration: External vibration caused by cooling fans in a storage box These disturbance models are based on the work of Guo and Zhang (2003) [@Guo2003], who developed feedforward control methods for reducing disk-flutter-induced track misregistration.

+Decoupled sensitivity loop shaping:
+The framework implements the decoupled sensitivity design approach, as described by Li and Horowitz (2001) [@Li2001].
+This method allows for separate design of controllers for the VCM and PZT stages, simplifying the control system design process while maintaining overall system stability.
+Disturbance Observer (DOB) design:
+The package includes functionality for designing and implementing disturbance observers, which can significantly improve the system's ability to reject external disturbances.
+This feature is based on the work of Wu et al. (2003) [@Wu2003], who compared various resonance compensation approaches in dual-stage HDDs.
+Temperature and gain variation modeling:
+The framework provides nine pre-configured cases to represent different operational conditions:

+Temperature variations: Low (LT), Room (RT), and High (HT) temperatures PZT actuator gain variations: Nominal, +5%, and -5% This feature allows users to study the system's behavior under various environmental conditions, as discussed in Atsumi et al. (2019) [@atsumi2019quadruple].

+Reduced-order modeling:
+The package includes tools for creating and analyzing reduced-order models of the system, which can be useful for control design and system analysis.
+This functionality is inspired by the work of Boettcher et al. (2010) [@Boettcher2010] on modeling and control of dual-stage actuator HDDs.

+The framework is designed to be modular and extensible, allowing researchers to easily modify existing components or add new features to suit their specific research needs.

 # Description of the Software
+The software package comprises several Python modules, each serving specific functions in the simulation and analysis process:
 - `plant.py` specifies the dynamics of the plant being simulated.
 - `function_simulation.py` executes HDD simulations based on scenarios defined in `plant.py` and saves the outputs to a designated folder.
 This process may be time-consuming.
 - `simulate_trackfollow.py` displays simulation outcomes, requiring prior generation of simulation result files, and it gives the results of amplitude specturm of $d_f$, $d_p$, and $d_{RRO}$, the output displacement $y_{cp}$ and $y_c$.